Garden Talks 2018

 My personal details ,

 My name is Kevin Pratt.
 I’ve been a garden speaker for over thirty years.
 I give almost 50 talks a year to gardening clubs in the UK.
 With a number of keynote talks, Hardy Plant AGM (Twice) Leeds and Glasgow.
-Cottage Garden Society AGM Wales and more recently Stachyurus speech addressing the RHS Hardy Plant Committee in 2011.
+Cottage Garden Society AGM Wales and more recently Stachyurus speech addressing the RHS Hardy Plant Committee Vincent Sq.
+London in 2011 and 7 days of lectures for the R.H.S.
+Tatton Flower Show 2017 with Monty Don and Carol Klein.

-At my talks I always bring rare plants for sale, these are propagated in my small nursery, open to the public in 2015, (Village Plants Nursery) I am now able to sell some really unusual hardy plants that have grown in my garden.
+At my talks I always bring rare plants for sale, these are propagated in my small nursery or bought in the North West, We do not sell imported plants.
+Village Plants Nursery was open to the public in 2015, I am now able to sell some really unusual hardy plants that have been grown here in the North West U.K.

-My Fee for 2017 and 2018 is £60 – £90.00 depending on distance traveled, (the longer the distance the more time it takes) with ADDED petrol at cost countrywide Guessing 35p per mile
+My Fee for 2018 is £60 – £95.00 depending on distance traveled, (the longer the distance the more time it takes) with ADDED petrol at cost countrywide Guessing 35p per mile / Fee for 2019 will be £110 + travelling cost.

 I use my own digital projector and all of my talks are on a computer.
 If you can supply a large screen, it helps, (very bulky in my car.)
 I like to sell a selection of rare plants that I have grown here in my garden, so a spare sales table would also be helpful.
 I don’t mind offering a plant free of charge for your Raffle but I can’t afford to give a percentage of the profits.